v4real/v4real/README.md

 - ⚡ Fun fact: ...
 -->
 Hi!
 My name is Noah Valverde, I am currently studying Chemical Engineering at The University of Kansas!
-I'm working on learning Python for machine learning at the moment.

 I love listening to music and collecting vinyl, my favorite artist being Frank Zappa.